-Assembling your freestanding bag is one of the first steps towards taking your training to the next level.
-While having a heavy punching bag isn't required for boxing training, it can certainly help you improve your power and technique.
+Assembling your free-standing punching bag is one of the first steps towards taking your boxing training to the next level.
+While having a heavy bag isn't required for boxing workouts, it can certainly help you improve your power and technique.

-How Do I Assemble My Freestanding Heavy Bag?
+How Do I Assemble My Free-standing Punching Bag?

-A FightCamp punching bag comes in two (2) pieces: the punching bag base and the bag itself.
-One of the most common questions asked with bag assembly is how do you attach a freestanding bag to its base?
+A FightCamp punching bag comes in two (2) pieces: the punching bag itself and the base.
+One of the most common questions asked with heavy bag assembly is how do you attach a free-standing bag to its base?

 Take the bag and lift it directly onto the punching bag stand until it sits flush against the lip of the base.

 Take the flaps on the bottom of the bag and wrap them over the lip of the base as tightly as you can.

 Using the attached straps, work each strap through the buckle closest to it and pull tightly to securely fasten the flaps to the base.